Indonesia Pertamina aims to restarts refinery in days after blaze

 “There is no need for panic because stock is abundant.
 This is of course because demand conditions are not fully normal yet, so the stock is still very high,” Mulyono said.

-Balongan, one of Pertamina’s biggest refineries, processes crude oil from the Duri and Minas fields in Riau province and supplies fuel to Jakarta and the western regions of Java island.
+Balongan, one of Pertamina’s biggest refineries, supplies fuel to Jakarta and the western regions of Java island.

 A nearby resident told Metro TV she was awoken by a pungent smell of oil fumes and saw lightning strikes in the sky.